 So, if you and your business are handling HR matters all on your own, it’s understandable that it becomes overwhelming on occasion.
 That doesn’t mean that HR should fall to the wayside, though.
 We’ve compiled below several helpful strategies for handling the times when HR issues become burdensome.

 Often, HR matters are stressful for business owners and managers because their time feels so strained by other matters.
 Fixing a payroll issue is just one more thing on your plate for the day.
 In these cases, the answer might not be HR-specific.
 Perhaps it’s time for you rethink your time management strategies.

-Here are a few tips on that front.
+Here are a few tips for HR Time Management.

 - Prioritization is your first priority.
 At the start of your day, ask yourself, “If I could only accomplish one thing today, what would I want to accomplish?”
 Once you’ve answered this question, take a quick moment to remind yourself why this answer is important.
 Write down your answer and what the consequences will be of not getting it done today.
 Make this the focus of your day.
 If you finish this one task, your day will be a success.

 - Finish writing your to-do list.
 After you’ve established your focus for the day, make a to-do list by writing this focus at the top and then writing other tasks you need to finish below it.
 Rank the tasks according to their importance and urgency, then list them in descending order of importance and urgency below your focus.